manticoresoftware/manticoresearch/manual/Adding_data_from_external_storages/Fetching_from_databases/Indexing_fetched_data.md

 The MVA can take the values from a column (like the rest of the data types) - in this case the column in the result set must provide a string with multiple integer values separated by comma -  or by running a separate query to get the values.

-In case of query the engine runs the query, group by result by ids and will attach the values to their corresponding documents in the index.
-Values with an id not found in the index are discarded.
+In case of query the engine runs the query, group by result by ids and will attach the values to their corresponding documents in the table.
+Values with an id not found in the table are discarded.

 The declaration format is as follows (backslashes are for clarity only; everything can be declared in a single line as well):